tnibler/myrti/DESIGN.md

  under a single date.
 Probably assign a date to the group based on start/end/... and make the group an item in the hierarchy at the same level of days

+### Timezone handling in timeline

+Globally we have to options for sorting the timeline:

+ - by the instant a picture was taken
+ - by the local date and time at the place the picture was taken

+Similarly for the date used to group assets by day in the timeline:

+ - the local date at the place the picture was taken: this approach is incompatible with keeping assets sorted by the instant they were taken at, unless you're okay with repeating and out-of-order day groupings.
+For example, a picture taken in Japan in the morning of the 12th would appear before one from the evening of the 11th in Europe when sorting by instant.
+ But grouping would mean breaking the chronological order (moving the Japan picture after that from Europe) or having multiple groups with title "12th", with the 11th in Europe in between.
+Kind of weird, unless you drop the chronological ordering by UTC timestamp and order by local datetime.
+ - the local date in the user's timezone: this means there is no more order between local datetimes in the timezones where assets were taken.

 ## Reverse Geocoding